Kazuhiko-Gushiken/Vocabulary/README.md

 Duplicitous - Deceitful.

 Arid - (of land or a climate) having little or no rain; too dry or barren to support vegetation. **|** lacking in interest, excitement, or meaning.

+Eternal - Having no beginning and no end.

+Constancy - The quality of being faithful and dependable.